Investigation of Parameter Uncertainty in Clustering Using a Gaussian Mixture Model Via Jackknife, Bootstrap and Weighted Likelihood Bootstrap: Discussion and further work

-\section{Discussion and Further Work}
+\section{Discussion and further work}

 Although model-based clustering is now a widely used approach to clustering in a range of disciplines, especially through the use of the \texttt{mclust} package in \textbf{R}, little attention has previously been paid to providing estimates of the variance associated with parameter estimates.
-Here, three sampling based approaches to variance estimation are discussed in the context of model-based clustering.
-The jackknife and bootstrap approach to variance estimation are basic tools in any statisticians' toolkit, but difficulties with the bootstrap in particular arise in the clustering context when small clusters are present.
+Here, four sampling based approaches to variance estimation are discussed in the context of model-based clustering.
+The jackknife, bootstrap and parametric bootstrap approaches to variance estimation are basic tools in any statistician's toolkit, but difficulties with the bootstrap in particular arise in the clustering context when small clusters are present.
 The weighted likelihood bootstrap addresses this shortcoming.
-The WLBS has been shown to perform as well as the JK and BS in general, and particularly well in the presence of small clusters.
-In terms of which sampling based approach the practitioner should use to obtain variance estimates, the simulation study and real application presented here suggest that when roughly similarly sized clusters are present, all three methods perform equally well.
-In the presence of small clusters however, the JK and WLBS are much more stable than the BS.
+The WLBS has been shown to perform as well as the JK, BS and PB in general, and particularly well in the presence of small clusters.
+In terms of which sampling based approach the practitioner should use to obtain variance estimates, the simulation studies and real applications presented here suggest that when roughly similarly sized clusters are present, all four methods perform equally well.
+In the presence of small clusters or in high dimensional settings however, the JK and WLBS are more stable than the BS and PB.
+Although it comes with higher, yet still user friendly, computational cost, overall the WLBS is found to be the preferred method of variance estimation.
+This is primarily because, if the model provides a poor fit, the BS and PB will either fail and/or require extra samples, and the jackknife samples may not well represent the full data set, whereas the WLBS will give weight to all observations and provide a solution.
+This tends to occur in cases of small and/or overlapping clusters.
+However, the poor model fit is attributable to the nature of the data and not the fault of the sampling variance estimation approaches themselves.
+Indeed, instances of the BS and PB needing extra samples, or failing, may in fact be evidence of poor model fit in the first instance, providing an additional diagnostic tool in this regard.